peterjohnmanuel/Weboptimization/README.md

 * Moved css tags to the bottom of the body tag.
 * Moved javascript tags to the bottom of the body tag.
+* Compress image to specified width and height on page.

 #### General Changes